PCarpenter626/Final_Project_School_Data/README.md

 # Getting Started
-These instructions will give you a step by stepcopy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.
+These instructions will give you a step by step method to reading and understanding the analaysis:

+# Step 1

+# Step 2

+# Step 3

+# Step 4

+# Step 5

+# Step 6

 # Running the tests
 Explain how to run the automated tests for this system

-# Sample Tests
-Explain what these tests test and why

-Give an example
-Style test
-Checks if the best practices and the right coding style has been used.

-Give an example
-# Deployment
-Add additional notes to deploy this on a live system

-Built With
-Contributor Covenant - Used for the Code of Conduct Creative Commons - Used to choose the license

 # Contributors
 - Students of DATA @ Adams Middle School in Grand Prairie, TX